CharlesDLandau/serve-md/howToPickASideProject.md

 ![just-walk-away-gif](https://media.giphy.com/media/2YqRbrADa15UA/giphy.gif)

-But, if you pour your time, effort and know-how into the funnel, then I think three main things can come out the bottom of your funnel:
+But, if you pour your time, effort and know-how into the funnel, then I think three main things can come out the bottom:

 1. Your work product
 Is it what you envisioned?
 Is it what you thought you would make when you started? **Who cares?** You did a thing!
 That's so cool!